ioleinich/find-treasure/README.md

 # JS-practice-snake
-This short JS game will return you to “Tetris games” time.
-Use “Up”, “Down”, “Left” and “Right” keys to control snake and catch apples.
-Download “.html”  and “.js” files and make doubleclick on “.html” file.
-This game use “canvas” and my first touch to “OOP programming”.
+Find Treasure – is first experience with “Canvas”.
+Download “.html”  and “.js” files, make doubleclick on “.html” file and try find pirate treasure.
+Rules are simple: black dot – you are fare away from gold, blue – you did first step to find it, yellow – you are very close, green – you are almost touch it.
+Enjoy!